 My answer is the same: It’s not about inbound.
 It’s not about outbound.

 It’s about being growthbound.

-As an emerging business, you need to find the quickest, most efficient, and most sustainable route to growth.
+As an new business, you need to find traction, fast.

-Regardless of your industry, your deal size, your sales cycle, or your buyer, here are 4 simple steps that will get you to that next chapter – wherever you are in your growth journey.
+Read on for 4 simple steps that will get you to that next chapter, regardless of your industry, your deal size, your sales cycle, or your buyer – wherever you are in your growth journey.

-1. Identify your most immediately viable target buyer
+1. Identify and narrow down your target buyers

 Who is your target buyer?